-New Hope Housing operates seven emergency shelter programs providing 179 shelter beds year-round plus an additional 47 beds during winter months.
+New Hope Housing operates six emergency shelter programs providing 179 shelter beds year-round plus an additional 47 beds during winter months.
 During extreme cold or hot weather, there is a “no turn-away” policy.
 The shelter programs first provide safe, decent, and welcoming housing along with nutritious meals.
 The goal is to rapidly re-house residents into appropriate affordable housing in the community and then provide services to help them maintain their housing and thrive.
 Primary funding for shelter operations and services is provided through Fairfax County contracts, the Alexandria City contract, and supplemental funding raised from the community.

 Mondloch House provides shelter for eight single adults who are chronically homeless and have significant mental health needs.
 MHI uses a “housing first” approach, seeking to build trust and engagement so that residents will cooperate in seeking mental health assessment and treatment.

 Eleanor U. Kennedy Shelter